ImageMagick/Usage-Markdown/quantize/index.md

 The colormap may no longer be the BEST colors for the image, and some other colors probably should also be adjusted, but it will be close to the colormap that you wanted.

 Alternatively, append large patches of the specific colors wanted to the image, before using "`-colors`".
-The addition of the large 'swatch' of a specific color, will make it more likely to be picks in the final color map.
+The addition of the large 'swatch' of a specific color, will make it more likely to be picked in the final color map.
 Also all the other colors adjusted to fit that color map better).

 If this works, you can then just [Crop](../crop/#crop) the image to remove the extra color patches added.